ZiruiPang/ZiruiPang.github.io/_pages/about.md

 1. **Noisy Labels**: Investigating methods to identify noisy labels (incorrect or missing labels) in various datasets (images, text, audio).
 2. **LLM Unlearning**: Exploring techniques to make large language models "forget" certain learned information.
+3. **Multi-Agent Reinforcement Learning:** I explore new approaches in MARL, particularly its applications in robot pathfinding problems.

 Beyond these research endeavors, I am also exploring the potential of integrating LLM technology with the financial sector.